Student to Student

 Finally, the issue of language: Most of the world’s languages are not taught at universities in the U.S., and you will not be expected to presently have a command of Mongolian or Swahili.
 Finding a tutor, private course,

-Fellowships and Scholarships: Five Myths
+Scholarships and Fellowships: Five Myths

 1. They are only for social science and policy people.
 Many sponsors encourage applicants from the arts and from hard sciences.
 Disciplines include dance, biology, music, and engineering.